Trazalon, Trazodone

 Introduction to Trazalon (Trazodone)

 The pharmaceutical brand Trazalon is well known for its use of trazodone hydrochloride, the ingredient in psychiatric and off-label medical treatments.
-The initial purpose of trazodone was as an antidepressant; however its diverse pharmacological characteristics have led to its expanded utilization, in practices.
+The initial purpose of trazodone was as an antidepressant; however, its diverse pharmacological characteristics have led to its expanded utilization in practice.

-Trazodone, a member of the group called Serotonin Antagonist and Reuptake Inhibitors (or SARIs) works in a way by combining two mechanisms of action.
+Trazodone, a member of the group called Serotonin Antagonist and Reuptake Inhibitors (or SARIs), works by combining two mechanisms of action.

 • It slows down the absorption of serotonin by nerve cells before it is rereleased.